Reverse engineering learned optimizers reveals known and novel mechanisms: Mechanisms of learned optimizers

 \subsection{Gradient clipping}

 In standard gradient descent, the parameter update is a linear function of the gradient.
 Gradient clipping \citep{pascanu2013difficulty} instead modifies the update to be a saturating function (Fig.~\ref{fig:transfer}b).
+This prevents large gradients from inducing large parameter changes, which is useful for optimization problems with non-smooth gradients~\citep{Zhang2020Why}.

-We find that learned optimizers also use saturating update functions as the gradient magnitude increases, thus learning a soft form of gradient clipping (Figure \ref{fig:clipping}).
-Although we show the saturation for a particular optimize state (the initial state, top row of Fig.~\ref{fig:clipping}), we find that these saturating thresholds are consistent throughout the state space.
+We find that learned optimizers also use saturating update functions as the gradient magnitude increases, thus learning a soft form of gradient clipping.
+We show this for the learned optimizer trained on the Rosenbrock problem in Figure \ref{fig:clipping}a.
+Although Fig.~\ref{fig:clipping}a shows the saturation for a particular optimizer state (the initial state in this case), we find that these saturating thresholds are consistent throughout the optimizer state space.

 The strength of the clipping effect depends on the training task.
-We can see this by comparing the update function to the distribution of gradients encountered for a given task (bottom row of Fig.~\ref{fig:clipping}).
-For some problems, such as linear regression, the learned optimizer largely stays within the linear region of the update function (Fig.~\ref{fig:clipping}, left column).
-For others, such as the Rosenbrock problem (Fig.~\ref{fig:clipping}, right column), the optimizer utilizes more of the saturating part of the update function.
+We can see this by comparing the update function for a given optimizer to the distribution of gradients encountered for that task (Fig.~\ref{fig:clipping}b); the higher the probability of encountering a gradient that is in the saturating regime of the update function, the more clipping is used.

+For some problems, such as linear regression, the learned optimizer largely stays within the linear region of the update function (App.~\ref{appendix:clipping}).
+For others, such as the Rosenbrock problem presented in Fig.~\ref{fig:clipping}, the optimizer utilizes more of the saturating part of the update function.